Skip to main content

 What is UEBA and how does it work?

-User and Entity Behavior Analytics (UEBA) uses machine learning to create baselines for normal user and entity behavior.
-On deviations (e.g., user suddenly accesses unusual resources, login at unusual time, mass data download), a risk score is increased and alerts are generated.
-UEBA detects insider threats and compromised accounts without explicit rules.
+User and Entity Behavior Analytics (UEBA) uses machine learning to establish baselines for normal user and entity behavior.
+When deviations occur, a risk score is increased and an alert is generated, making it possible to detect insider threats and compromised accounts even without explicit rules.

 Can I use Sentinel for non-Microsoft environments?